mstange/samply/README.md

 `perfrecord` should be a sampling profiler that collects stack traces, per thread, at some sampling interval, and it should support sampling based on wall-clock time ("All thread states") and CPU time.

-`perfrecord` should not require sudo privileges for profiling processes that it launches itself.
+`perfrecord` should not require sudo privileges for profiling (non-signed) processes that it launches itself.

 ## Why?